 After a few days of too many cider donuts (Cold Hollow Cider Mill is known to have the best) and maple-flavored everything, we set out for Stowe armed with a growler of Woodchuck’s delicious Fall Harvest cider and fully charged camera batteries.

 When we reached the Smuggler’s Notch State Park area, we realized there was a strange amount of traffic for a weekday.
-Soon we found ourselves in a mesmerizing tree tunnel, and we realized we had officially arrived in the heart of leaf-peeping country.
+Soon we found ourselves in a mesmerizing colorful tree tunnel.
+We realized we had officially arrived in the heart of leaf-peeping country.
 The few hundred fellow travelers and cars stopped every couple of feet totally gave it away.

 But our favorite part of our day was just driving around through the small towns and farmlands in the areas surrounding Stowe.
 At one point, we ventured down a dirt road, past wide-open fields, mountain views and – best of all – no other cars.
 It was pure bliss.